 The wooden wreath form I got at Jo-Ann’s along with the wooden welcome sign and the star ribbon.
 I picked up the gift bows that reminded me of fireworks at the Dollar General.
 I made a custom grey color for the wreath by mixing dark grey, sparkly sliver, and a drop of black and white together.
 Originally, I was going to paint the welcome sign a solid red color but I didn’t like the way it came out so I switched to the red, white, and blue pattern.

-I love how this Faux Fireworks wreath turned out!
+I love how this Faux Firework wreath turned out!

 Have a great day!